 You want to add some cheap heat to your swimming pool?
 Pull the heat out of the surrounding air!
 You can save thousands of dollars by Purchasing, Placing and Plumbing your own heat pump, and then hiring an electrician to wire it up.

-Pool heat pumps, popular for 30 years in Florida, have advanced to levels of efficiency to operate with high output, even when outdoor temperatures are below 60°.
+Pool heat pumps, popular now for over 30 years in Florida, have advanced to levels of efficiency to operate with high output, even when outdoor temperatures are cool.

 The installation (at least most of it) is a real simple affair.
 The placement and plumbing can be easily done by any homeowner, but the electrical hook-up may be best left to an electrician.

 Electric heat pumps need a lot of amperage to power the fan and compressor, and there's one thing I know about electricity, it's not the volts that'll kill ya, it's the amps!
 Heat pumps need a 30-50 amp breaker, and heavy gauge wire to carry the current.